microsoft/vscode-docs/docs/copilot/advanced.md

 GitHub Copilot has several advanced features and settings, such as agents and slash commands.
 This article explains these advanced features in detail.

-If you are new to VS Code or GitHub Copilot, you might want to review the [GitHub Copilot Overview](/docs/copilot/overview.md) article first.
+If you're new to VS Code or GitHub Copilot, you might want to review the [GitHub Copilot Overview](/docs/copilot/overview.md) article first.

 ## Agents and slash commands